The Grumpiest Fish in the sea

 However, frogfish are not quite the bumblers they pretend to be.
 These awkward fishy tumbleweeds are secretly stone-cold killers.
 Let me explain.

 Frogfish are ambush predators, which means they are very, very patient.
-They find themselves a bit of coral or a weedy patch that offers come camouflage, then they wait and maybe wiggle the fishy lure dangling from their forehead.
+They find themselves a bit of coral or a weedy patch that offers some camouflage, then they wait and maybe wiggle the fishy lure dangling from their forehead.
+(I could write a whole piece about these fishy lures—and maybe I will—but at the moment, you just need to know that frogfish have a worm-like lure on their heads that they can wiggle at will.)

-When a fish eventually comes too close, the frogfish opens its jaws and gulp!
-The fish is gone.
-As if it just evaporated.
+In any case, when a fish eventually comes too close, the frogfish opens its jaws and . . . . it’s as if the fish just evaporated.
 Disappeared.
-You didn’t even see it happen, because frogfish have the fastest gulps in the Animal Kingdom.
+You didn’t even see it happen, because the frogfish has the fastest gulp in the Animal Kingdom!
+That’s right, this fishy bumbler has the fastest mouth in the world!
+Think of any predator from land or sea, and yes, the frogfish has a faster bite.

 Can you imagine being a little fishy, thinking you were about to eat a tasty worm, and then suddenly the world goes dark?